A Satire of the Avant-Garde

 As in her other plays, Loy “breaks down the barriers between dialogue, scenery, and stage direction” (Schmid 4), but in The Pamperers, she also blends characters and audience into the textual mix.
 At the play’s opening, the cast of characters merges with objects in the salon setting, “Picked people melted by a distinguished method among the upholstery.”
 The opening lines are a montage of “Tag Ends of Overheard Conversation,” beginning with the meta-theatrical observation, “The social fabric is a curtain.”
 Whereas an ongoing conversation establishes the setting in Sacred Prostitute, here, the bits of conversation actually constitute the set.
 All social discourse, Loy suggests, is performative, and the characters literally materialize out of the fabric settings and fabricated conversations that surround them.

-In Stettheimer’s painting of the New York avant-garde, as in Loy’s plays, live doesn’t merely imitate art, it blends into it, as the woman reclining on the divan in the painting has the same languid posture as those outside it.
+In Stettheimer’s painting of the New York avant-garde, as in Loy’s plays, life doesn’t merely imitate art, it blends into it, as the woman reclining on the divan in the painting has the same languid posture as those outside it.
 Art doesn’t merely reflect the social world: it produces society in its own stylized image.

 The Work of Genius

-When the genius-finder Ossy tells Diana about his latest avant-garde discovery, their conversation makes the work of culture industry explicit:
+When the genius-finder Ossy tells Diana about his latest avant-garde discovery, their conversation makes the work of the culture industry explicit:

 OSSY: Di… if you half guessed what I’ve caught in the stables, you’d throw futurism to…